bgtm/EBDS/README.md

 # EBDS
 I'm a former student in the track "Econometrics, Big Data and Statistics" at Aix-Marseille School of Economics.

-I upload some of the practical work done in classes in this repository.
+I upload some of the practical work done during lessons in this repository.

 Most of them are group work that I always realised with the same two other students.